Institutes Curriculum

 Songwriting

-Advanced Digital Recording: Mixing 101
+Advanced Digital Recording

-Prerequisite: Beginning Digital Recording
+Prerequisite: Beginning Digital Recording.

 Arts and Entrepreneurship Seminar